On the complement of nef divisors on projective manifolds: Proof of Main Theorem

-By a log-resolution of $(X',Z)$, we may assume that $D$ is an effective nef divisor and each irreducible component of $Z$ is non-singular.
-Obviously, the Iitaka and numerical dimensions are still the same after resolutions in this case.
+By log resolution of $(X',Z)$, we may assume $D$ is an effective nef divisor and each irreducible component of $Z$ is nonsingular.
+The Iitaka and numerical dimensions remain unchanged under resolution (for Iitaka dimension, see \cite[Chapter II, Section 3b, Remark 3.6]{Nak}; for numerical dimension, this follows from the functoriality of the cup product in $H^{*}(X',\mathbb{R})$).